tant2002/NetLogo-Supermarket-Queue-Model/README.md

 ### Parameters
 ![alt text](/readme-images/model-parameters.png)
 #### simulation-start-day
 Value in days (1 day = 3600 ticks).
-In case of data deiven simulation start date and time is determined by the earliest date/time in input files.
+In case of data driven simulation start date and time is determined by the earliest date/time in input files.
 In case inputs generated randomly according theoretical distributions,  the start date is 01-01-0001 00:00:01.
 The parameter simulation-start-day  let to shift starting of simulation by selected number of days.
 Example earliest date and time in input files is 01-02-2018 00:50:01, the parameter value 3 shift start the simulation to  04-02-2018 00:50:01.
 #### simulation-end-day
 Value in days (1 day = 3600 ticks).
 In standard case simulation end date and time is determined by the latest date/time in input fields.
 In case inputs generated randomly according theoretical distributions,  the end date and time is  01-01-0001 00:00:01 + simulation-end-day value.
 #### customer-arrival-process